Plutomaster28/Plutomaster28/README.md

 # I'm Pluto, and I like fish
 ![download (4)](https://github.com/user-attachments/assets/834272e3-d130-44a2-bd53-4e3f6327760f)
 ---
-I'm Pluto, also known as Miyamii and/or Tomoko online
+I'm Pluto, also known as Miyamii and/or Tomoko online.
+I work with both computer hardware and software!

-Aside from being a professional procrastinator, I'm also the creator of these cool little things!
+Aside from being a professional procrastinator, I'm also the creator of these cool little things:

 - Zora
 - Stolaris